 - More on the Kau Sai Chau public courseshttp://www.kscgolf.org.hk/index-e.asp

 Cycling is of growing interest to many people in Hong Kong.
 Recently, the Government has been developing a cycling track that will eventually link Ma On Shan and Tuen Mun.
-In the near future, the Tseung Kwan O Velodrome will be completed, offering a 250-metre cycling track and seating for 3,000 spectators.
+The Hong Kong Velodrome in Tseung Kwan O had been fully commissioned in April 2014, offering an indoor 250-metre cycling track and seating for 3,000 spectators.

 In Kwai Tsing district, the Hong Kong Jockey Club International BMX Park opened in 2009, hosts training courses for budding BMX riders.

 - International BMX Parkhttp://www.epd.gov.hk/epd/english/environmentinhk/waste/prob_solutions/msw_bmxpark.html

 If you are a little more adventurous, you might like to try skateboarding.
 The number of skateboarders in Hong Kong has increased dramatically since the turn of the millennium, and the Leisure and Cultural Services Department manages dedicated skateboarding parks throughout the city.
 The recently opened skateboarding park in Fanling has been proven popular, and another skateboard park in Tseung Kwan O has been commissioned in April 2014.